methods/cost

 Read this chapter as an answer to one practical modeling question: what kind of mistake do you want the network to care about most?*

-The methods cluster into three teaching-friendly families:
+The functions cluster into three families:

 methods/cost/cost.ts